kloy/angular-kloy-router/README.md

 * should log error when provided route is unknown
 * should allow directive to be used on more than one element
 * should modify href with interpolated path with params
+* should cleanup when element is removed from dom

 ### A LayoutManager
 * <s>should allow syncing</s>